Muhammad Jaunpuri

-Sayyid Muhammad al-Mahdi al-Mauood Jaunpuri (سید محمد جونپورى; 9 September 1443 – 23 April 1505) was a Muslim mystic and self-proclaimed Mahdi who founded the breakaway Mahdavia sect.
-Hailing from Jaunpur, Uttar Pradesh, Jaunpuri traveled extensively throughout India, Arabia and Khorasan.
+Sayyid Muhammad Jaunpuri (سید محمد جونپورى; 9 September 1443 – 23 April 1505) was an Indian religious leader and the founder of the Mahdavia movement.
+He claimed to have been divinely appointed as the promised Mahdī, in fulfillment of the Islamic prophecies regarding the end times.
+Hailing from Jaunpur, he traveled extensively throughout India, Arabia and Khorasan.

 Early life

 His first wife, Bibi Alahdadi, was the daughter of his uncle, Syed Jalaluddin.
-He Married her in Jaunpur in 866H, when he was nineteen years old.
-Jaunpuri and Alhadadi had two sons and two daughters together, Syed Mahmood Sani-e-Mahdi, Syed Ajmal, Syeda Khunza and Syeda Fatima.
+He married her in Jaunpur in 866H, when he was nineteen years old.
+Syed Muhammad and Alhadadi had two sons and two daughters together, Syed Mahmood Sani-e-Mahdi, Syed Ajmal, Syeda Khunza and Syeda Fatima.